Topl/brambl-cli/microsite/docs/cli-reference/genus-query-mode.md

 Genus query mode
 Command: genus-query utxo-by-address
 Query utxo
-  --from-party <value>     Party where we are sending the funds from --from-contract <value>  Contract where we are sending the funds from --from-state <value>     State from where we are sending the funds from -h, --host <value>       The host of the node. (mandatory)
+  --from-fellowship <value>     Fellowship where we are sending the funds from --from-contract <value>  Contract where we are sending the funds from --from-state <value>     State from where we are sending the funds from -h, --host <value>       The host of the node. (mandatory)